 - recognize your strengths and seek areas to improve

-You have a good understanding of different cultures and apply this knowledge in your daily life.
+You have a good understanding of how cultures are similar or different.

 You demonstrate cross-cultural knowledge when you: